Recommended Resource: Your First Fifteen Pages

 Other than these two issues, though, I thought this little book (around 130 pages) was an accessible, quick, and handy read.
 I highly recommend picking up a physical copy, as you'll want to underline key concepts for you to apply as you revise your own first fifteen pages—and the rest of your manuscript.

-Read this book and applied the concepts to the best of your ability?
-Then it's time to book me to do a First Pages Assessment!
-I can't wait to work with you.
+Already read this book and applied the concepts to the best of your ability?
+Then it's time to join the waitlist for my First Pages Group Coaching course!

 Stay connected with news and updates!